 10 Tips for Hosting a Halloween Block Party

-Fall and Halloween Event Ideas
+Fall & Halloween Event Ideas

 It’s almost Halloween!
 Ghosts and ghouls are coming out to play, so why shouldn’t your neighborhood?
-Make planning your neighborhood block party easy with this helpful list:
+Make planning your neighborhood block party easy with this helpful list.

-2. Better Safe than Sorry - Do you need a permit?
+2. Better Safe Than Sorry: Do you need a permit?
 Check with your municipality.

-9. Grab a Seat - People will stop by the party house throughout the spooky evening to refuel and share stories.
+9. Grab a Seat: People will stop by the party house throughout the spooky evening to refuel and share stories.
 Make sure you have plenty of lawn chairs.